amkera/birds/notes.md

 All eggs, including chicken eggs, have a hatch behavior.
 An egg can only hatch once and will always produce a bird of the appropriate type.

-Birds should lay eggs (Egg.new)

-Chickens should inherit from birds.